UMBCSOFT/DYKM_Server/README.md

 Now the project can be run by pressing Shift+f10 or by clicking the play button in the top right (or the bug next to it for attaching a debugger)

-Once the app is running navegate to `http://localhost:3000/`.
+Once the app is running navigate to `http://localhost:3000/`.
 You can click the link in the run output box